ropensci/nlrx/README.md

 The nlrx package provides tools to setup and execute NetLogo simulations from R. NetLogo is a free, open-source and cross-platform modelling environment for simulating natural and social phenomena.
 NetLogo focusses on implementation of agent-based and spatially explicit simulation models, although system dynamics models are supported as well.
 NetLogo is developed and maintained at the Center for Connected Learning and Computer-Based Modeling, Northwestern University, Evanston, IL.
 More details on NetLogo itself are available online: [NetLogo online documentation](https://ccl.northwestern.edu/netlogo/docs/)

 NetLogo comes with the built-in experiment tool [Behavior Space](https://ccl.northwestern.edu/netlogo/docs/behaviorspace.html) that allows to setup and execute model simulations with different settings and parameter variations and to collect model output.
-This experiment tool can be executed via command line in combination with an XML file that contains the experiment specifications, such as runtime, output measurements, stop conditions, and more.
+This experiment tool can be executed via command line in combination with an XML file that contains the experiment specifications, such as runtime, variables, output measurements, stop conditions, and more.
 One limitation of Behavior Space is, that it only supports full-factorial parameter designs, which may not be appropriate for complex model analyses.
-Furthermore, Behavior Space experiment specifications are stored within the NetLogo file and are not easily accessible from R for further reproducible analysis.
+Furthermore, Behavior Space experiment specifications are stored within the NetLogo file and are not easily accessible from R. However, in many cases it is useful to store such specifications along with the model output and analyses results in order to enable fully reproducible model analyses.

 The nlrx package utilizes the commandline functionality of Behavior Space to execute NetLogo simulations directly from R. Instead of defining experiments within NetLogo Behavior Space, experiments are defined in R using the class objects of the nlrx package.
 These class objects hold all the information that is needed to run these experiments remotely from R, such as path to NetLogo installation folder, path to the model file and the experiment specifications itself. nlrx provides useful helper functions to generate parameter input matrices from parameter range definitions that cover a wide range of parameter exploration approaches.
 By storing all relevant information on simulation experiments, including the output of the model simulations in one class object, experiments can be easily stored and shared.